QualityMermaid/module-1/README.md

 Actual time needed to complete:  90mins, I needed to pass the handling of the modal to the child HornedBeast from Main page! after doing that it works i got my modal popup and close!!!

 However didnt get the right content till we went over it at the end of the day.
 This would be good to go over more

+Feature implemented in Class 4
+1. Name of feature: Filter form